-- Obtained an understanding of the Group's processes relating to the monitoring of trade receivables including the enhanced controls arising from the COVID-19 pandemic and review of credit risks of customers which includes publicly available information of its debtors to monitor credit risk; - Circularised trade receivables confirmations on a sample basis.
-For non-replies, we obtained evidence of cash receipts subsequent to the year-end and/or vouched to supporting sales and delivery documents, where appropriate; and - Evaluated management's assumptions and estimates used to determine the allowance for ECL through the following: - Assessed the Group's policies and procedures for measuring expected credit losses; - Reviewed management's assessment of the debtor's ability to pay by reviewing overdue trade receivable balances, payment history, correspondences with debtors and other external information available to management; - Reviewed management's determination of the default rates by verifying historical credit loss experience, reviewing the appropriateness of management's customer profiling by credit risk characteristics and management's consideration of forward-looking factors such as economic data and external information including the potential impact of the COVID-19 pandemic; - Checked the arithmetic accuracy of the allowance for expected credit losses computation; - Tested the trade receivables ageing report for accuracy of ageing; - Discussed with management on the collectability of trade receivables and inquired management if there are any known customers which are potentially more impacted by the COVID-19 pandemic which may then affect their ability to repay their debts; and - Reviewed credit notes issued subsequent to year-end.
+- Obtained an understanding of the Group's processes and controls relating to the monitoring of outstanding debts due including the enhanced controls arising from the COVID-19 pandemic and review of credit risks of customers which includes publicly available information of its debtors to monitor credit risk; - Circularised trade receivables confirmations on a sample basis.
+For non-replies, we obtained evidence of cash receipts subsequent to the year-end and/or vouched to supporting sales and delivery documents, where appropriate; and - · Evaluated management's assumptions and estimates used to determine the allowance for ECL through the following: - Assessed the Group's policies and procedures for measuring ECL; - Reviewed management's assessment of the debtor's financial ability to repay by reviewing overdue trade receivable balances, payment history, correspondences with debtors on expected settlement dates, and other external information available to management; - Reviewed management's determination of the default rates by verifying historical credit loss experience, reviewing the appropriateness of management's customer profiling by credit risk characteristics and reasonableness of management's key data sources and assumptions used in the computation of loss rate and forward-looking factors such as economic data and external information taking into consideration the current market condition; - · Checked the arithmetic accuracy of the allowance for ECL computation; - Tested the trade receivables ageing report for accuracy of ageing; - Discussed with management on the collectability of trade receivables and inquired management if there are any known customers which are potentially impacted by the COVID-19 pandemic which may then affect their ability to repay their debts; and - Reviewed credit notes issued subsequent to year-end.